« December 2005 | Main | February 2006 »

 The unflinching intimacy of songs like “Tina” and Backsaturday’s “Flex” is one of the most compelling (and disconcerting) things about Prolapse.
 At times Linda seems exasperated by her partner’s never-ending bluster: “What are you wearin’ those glasses for, you slimy git?
 What are you trying to hide?” she growls on “Every Night I’m Mentally Crucified (7000 Times),” her voice almost drowned out by the unrelenting percussion.
 Her composure is the perfect foil to Mick’s disjointed harangues.
 She and Mick know how to play off of one another.
 Linda remarks: “Most people in bands don’t know each other so well.
 They wouldn’t dream of going near each other, which is why most people just stand there and get on with it.
 Mick and I went out together.
 We know each other well, we can throw each other around.”

-For more information on Prolapse please visit Graham's most excellent Prolapse page.
+For more information on Prolapse please visit Graham’s most excellent Prolapse pages.
 Or, you can always add your 2¢ over at Wikipedia or the ever-entertaining Prolapse: Classic or Dud?

 Storm und Drang